iamdonovan/spymicmac/doc/tutorials/absolute/malt.rst

 creating the orthomosaic using Tawny
 ------------------------------------
-Just like with the :doc:`relative` step, the orthoimages are not mosaicked - they are just the individual images orthorectified using the extracted DEM - you'll need to run ``Tawny`` again to mosaic the images:
+Just like with the :doc:`../relative/malt` step, the orthoimages are not mosaicked - they are just the individual images orthorectified using the extracted DEM - you'll need to run ``Tawny`` again to mosaic the images:

 .. code-block:: sh